adolfintel/TDF/README.md

 __Note: these settings apply to the game-optimized build only__

 Before we get into the settings, some terminology:
 * Logical CPU: A "core" as you see it in task manager, also known as physical thread.
 For CPUs with HyperThreading/SMT, 2+ logical CPUs are present for each physical core.
-Some games work well with SMT, others hate it.
+Some games work well with SMT, others hate it
 * Core: A physical core inside your CPU
 * Sockets (multi-CPU systems): refers to the number of CPU chips physically inside your system.
 For gaming PCs, this is usually 1, but if you're gaming on a harvested multi-CPU server, this is going to be 2+, and not all games react well to that